David Cameron makes dramatic return to Government after Suella Braverman sacked

 “My job is to keep people in this country safe.”

-In the junior ranks, Will Quince and Neil O’Brien both quit as health ministers, while veteran schools minister Nick Gibb also left his post and Jesse Norman departed from the Department for Transport.
+In the junior ranks, Will Quince and Neil O’Brien both quit as health ministers, while veteran schools minister Nick Gibb also left his post, Jesse Norman departed from the Department for Transport and Rachel Maclean was sacked as housing minister.